danielreuter/kaggle-ubiquant/README.md

 2) LGBM and DNN models are run on a Google Cloud Compute Engine, code is ubi_lgbm.py and ubi_pytorch.py

+3) Models were tuned based on performance in a 5-fold time-based cross-validation strategy, code is ubi_lgbm_tuning.py and ubi_pytorch_tuning.py

-3) Competition submission file is: https://www.kaggle.com/danielreuter/ubiquant-model-testing
+4) Competition submission file is: https://www.kaggle.com/danielreuter/ubiquant-model-testing